FedoraQt/MediaWriter/README.md

 Fedora Media Writer is a tool that helps users put Fedora images on their portable drives such as flash disks.

-It is able to automatically download the required image for them and write them in a `dd`-like fashion, using either `dd` directly or some other way to access the drive itself directly.
+It is able to automatically download the required image for them and write them in a `dd`-like fashion, using either `dd` itself or some other way to access the drive directly.

 This overwrites the drive's partition layout though, so it also provides a way to restore a single-partition layout with a FAT32 partition.